HaoxianChen/smart-contract-verification/README.md

 returning ``Init: UNSATISFIABLE`` and ``Tr: UNSATISFIABLE``, which means the safety verification is successful.

-For solc, the verifier may return
+For solc, the output could be one of the following:
-1. ``Warning: CHC: Assertion violation might happen here.``, which means that it cannot verify the assertion, which is the unknown in Table 2.
+* ``Warning: CHC: Assertion violation might happen here.``, which means that it cannot verify the assertion, which is the unknown in Table 2.
-2. If its time exceeds the timeout parameter, it is marked as timeout in Table 2.
+* If its time exceeds the timeout parameter, it is marked as timeout in Table 2.
-3. Some may return
+* Some may return
 ``Warning: CHC: Error trying to invoke SMT solver``, which is reported as error in Table 2.
-4. Otherwise, the verification succeeds, and the time is reported in Table 2.
+* Otherwise, the verification succeeds, and the time is reported in Table 2.

-For solc-verify, it may return
+For solc-verify, the output could be one of the following:
-1. ``Invariant [...] might not hold when entering function.`` This also means the assertion cannot be verified, and is reported as unknown in Table 2.
+* ``Invariant [...] might not hold when entering function.`` This also means the assertion cannot be verified, and is reported as unknown in Table 2.
-2. Similarly, time exceeding timeout parameter would be reported as timeout instead.
+* Similarly, time exceeding timeout parameter would be reported as timeout instead.
-3. Some contracts may return
+* Some contracts may return
 ``solc-verify error: Error(s) while translating annotation for node``, which is reported as error in Table 2.
-4. Otherwise, the verification succeeds, and the time is reported in Table 2.
+* Otherwise, the verification succeeds, and the time is reported in Table 2.